 3D-graphics gives a ‘semi-photo-realistic’ look like the examples here below:

 The solar system is not easy to take photos of.
-But luckily, it can be rendered out with 3D-graphics instead, as here:
+But luckily, it can be rendered out with 3D-graphics instead, as the examples below (solar system and Venus’ athmosphere)

 The same goes for pictures of the whole Earth:

-Outdoor scenes can be rendered with special background images and 3D-objects to look very close to reality:
+Outdoor scenes can be rendered with special background images and 3D-objects to look very close to reality, like these images of a dragonfly during metamorphosis.

-Laboratory equipment and procedures can also be rendered out with quite a lot of photo-realism, like this pipetting images shows.
+Laboratory equipment and procedures can also be rendered out with quite a lot of photo-realism, like these lab-ware images below:

 Whereas in other situations, you don’t really want to show reality, but instead something you would not be able to take a photo of.
 For instance a human being with visible organs inside.
 This could be used to show the effects of e.g. medicine or toxins on different organs in the body:

 Again, in other sitations, you don’t want to show reality.
 But on the other hand, you want to give it a look that still in a way resembles reality.
-In this image, the audience get a sensation of being inside the brain:
+In these images in different styles, the viewer is given a sensation of being inside the brain.

-Moving more and more away from the photorealistic look – this corona-virus particle is like a hybrid between photo-realism and textbook model.
-The model has been made semi-transparent in order to show the genetic material inside.
+Moving more and more away from the photorealistic look – these images (of a corona-virus particle and of a bacteriophage) is like a hybrid between photo-realism and textbook model.
+The models have been made semi-transparent in order to show the genetic material inside.

-And here, these DNA-strands, are even more close to textbook images, where the artistic feel is more important that photo-realism.
+And here, these images of molecular biology (DNA and a ribosome in action), are even more close to textbook images, where the artistic feel is more important that photo-realism.

 The same goes for this molecular model, which is rendered out to show its secondary (alpha-helices and beta-strands) and tertiary structure (folding).
 The model of the molecule is correct, but the style it is represended in is more artistic.

-I also offer hand-drawn illustrations – either drawn on a graphic tablet in a computer program (like the brain with the bubbles coming out) – or simply on paper (like the coronavirus drawing below).
+I also offer hand-drawn illustrations – either drawn on a graphic tablet in a computer program – like the ones below of a brain with bubbles coming out – and of the Danish, zoologist Marie Hammer.

 Another style option is to render out 3D-graphics in a way that makes it look drawn and cartoon-like.
 For example as has been done with this molecule GIF here: